bassjobsen/bootstrap-cli/readme.md

   * [Git](http://git-scm.com/downloads): Use the installer for your OS.
     * Windows users can also try [Git for Windows](http://git-for-windows.github.io/).

+Some projects require Gulp instead of Grunt, `[sudo] npm install -g gulp` to install Gulp.

 ## Installing

 The Bootstrap CLI is installed through npm.